Supporting Refugee and Indigenous Writers and Performers

-Live Crossings, launched in 2018, is an online open-access magazine of creative practice and live performance events supporting the work of refugee and Indigenous writers and performers.
+Live Crossings is an online open-access magazine of creative practice and live performance events supporting the work of refugee and Indigenous writers and performers.

 I publish a lot of stories in the newspapers and in the media about Manus, but people, really, they cannot understand our condition, not in journalistic language.
 Where we are is too hard.
 I think only in literary language can people understand our life and our condition.